AI Researcher · Healthcare AI, Robotics & Computational Neuroscience | SUTD · Canadian Citizen

-I am a Research Associate at SUTD (Singapore University of Technology and Design).
-My research builds AI pipelines for real-time estimation of learners' internal world models from motion-capture kinematic data, modelling movement exploration as a Markov Decision Process, running Bayesian inverse RL to recover reward structure and state-transition dynamics, and using diffusion models and inferred world models to scaffold open-ended embodied creativity in real time.
+At SUTD, my research builds AI pipelines for real-time estimation of learners' internal world models from motion-capture kinematic data, modelling movement exploration as a Markov Decision Process, running Bayesian inverse RL to recover reward structure and state-transition dynamics, and using inferred world models to scaffold open-ended embodied creativity in real time.
 This work connects foundational questions in world model learning and generative modelling to the physical, embodied setting.

 Research interests